 Very large dogs need a bit more space to move around.
 Big, happy dogs with long, whip-like tails need "wagging space" to avoid tail injury or damage to household objects.
 Another consideration is the expenses: the larger the dog, the more expensive things like dog food, dog supplies, and medical treatments become.
 Training is also a key factor here.
 If you get a large or giant breed puppy that is allowed to act like a lap dog when young, he will grow up to walk all over you, literally!

 You probably already know that some dogs have more energy than others.
 A dog’s activity level is often determined by breed, but it does not mean you can rely on breed alone to determine how energetic your dog could become.
-Every dog needs routine exercise, regardless of breed or size, so make sure you can provide this.
+Every dog needs routine exercise, regardless of breed or size, so make sure you can provide this daily.
 If you know you can not commit to more than one or two casual walks per day, then you will probably be better off with a lower energy dog, such as a Basset Hound.
 If you are looking for a dog that can be a jogging partner, agility competitor, or “disc dog,” consider a breed like the Border Collie.

 Your dog’s appearance has a lot to do with his maintenance needs.
 All dogs need basic grooming, but certain types need more based on the type of hair coat.
 If you get a dog with hair that keeps growing, then advanced routine grooming is essential.
 Most short-haired, smooth-coated dogs are major shedders, so be prepared to do some extra cleaning up.
 Some grooming tools can help reduce shedding.